-- 1. Proficiency in the English language by presenting official records showing a minimum score of 550 (PBT-paper-based test), 213 (CBT-computer-based test) or 70 (iBT-Internet-based test) on the Test of English as a Foreign Language (TOEFL), or a minimum score of 75 on the Michigan English Language Assessment Battery (MELAB), or successful completion of a basic composition course at a US college or university with a grade of "C" or higher for undergraduate students; "B" or higher for graduate students. - 2.
-Evidence of financial resources adequate to sustain monetary obligations in the United States. - 3.
-The ability to secure the proper visa to stay in the United States. - 4.
+- 1. Proficiency in the English language by presenting official records showing a minimum score of 550 (PBT-paper-based test), 213 (CBT-computer-based test) or 70 (iBT-Internet-based test) on the Test of English as a Foreign Language (TOEFL), or a minimum score of 75 on the Michigan English Language Assessment Battery (MELAB), or successful completion of a basic English composition course at a college or university with a grade of "C" or higher for undergraduate students; "B" or higher for graduate students. - 2.
+Evidence of financial resources adequate to sustain monetary obligations in the United States. - The ability to secure the proper visa to stay in the United States. - 4.
+Submit an independent evaluation of student transcripts (for example, World Education Services) - 5.
 Completion of all necessary forms in the International Student packet.